SleepyFool-gh/Sleepy_macros/p-macro/readme.md

 &nbsp;

 ### Default behavior:
 Blocks of text enclosed by the `<<p>>` macro are individually wrapped in `<p>` elements.
-By default, it ignores lines with broken (unclosed) macros or HTML elements, but you can have the macro attempt to process these lines as well by supplying `true` as an argument.
-Whether you have `nobr` turned on or not does not affect the default behavior.
+By default, it attempt to process lines with unclosed elements or macros after they get added to the page, but you can optionally turn this off by supplying `false` if you're seeing odd behavior.
+Pre-wrapped lines are ignored.

 &nbsp;